su4sasha/magnetic-field-simulation-new/README.md

 **changelog**:

 05.03.23:
-- added the simpliest gravitation simulation (activate with [Q], disabled by default)
+- added the simplest gravitation simulation (activate with [Q], disabled by default)

 08.03.23:
 - removed the 2nd magnet, now working on only 1 magnet